science of happiness | dopamine | wellbeing blog

 Acknowledging Taking Action

-Giving yourself recognition for taking action is essential even if you don’t achieve the desired result.
-This is crucial because you may put 100% into doing something essential and valuable to you but don’t achieve the expected results that may not depend only on your actions.
+Giving yourself recognition for taking action is essential, even if you don’t achieve the desired result.
+This is crucial because you may put 100% into doing something essential and valuable to you, but don’t achieve the expected results that may not depend only on your actions.

 Accepting and learning from your failures, also called mistakes, isn’t emphasized enough.
 But it is consistent efforts and persistence that eventually lead you to success and fulfillment of pursuing goals, dreams, and visions that matter to you.